 The idea that prostitution is liberating for women makes about as much sense as saying a drug addict is liberated by using meth.
+It is not sexually liberating or empowering for a woman to be used as a trade-able commodity.
 For the drug user, the benefit is getting high.
 For the prostitute, the benefit is money.
 Yet both are harmful to the individual on a spiritual and physical level.
 While neither liberates them.

 The entire conception of sex work as liberating tends to come from fringe feminist groups that seem to believe that being empowered is the act of being completely controlled by a man since he paid a small sum of money for that control.
 The industry believes that it is just a job where the men are nice and the women choose the work, but the reality is everything besides that.

 The dark underside of prostitution is much more perverse.
 They seek out the young and vulnerable women, mostly from rough troubled backgrounds.
 Women that tend to have already been sexually abused and many times are underage.
 There is a plethora of news reports of brothels being busted for having down to 10-12 year-olds working their nights, yet they can just claim that the girl had a “fake ID” so no trouble ever falls on the brothel.